Ricky Walden: 2017/2018 season

 In the UK Championship, Walden reached the last 16 after knocking out Duane Jones, Jamie Jones, and Kyren Wilson before dispatched by the eventual finalist Shaun Murphy.
-In the next tournament, he reached the quarter final of the Scottish Open before losing to Cao Yupeng.
+In the next tournament, he reached the quarter-final of the Scottish Open before losing to Cao Yupeng.
 He qualified for the World Snooker Championship after beating Joe Swail, Lee Walker, and Andrew Higginson in the qualifying rounds.
 He advanced to the second round of the tournament for the fourth time with a 10–6 victory over Luca Brecel, but eventually lost to Judd Trump by 13–9.

 2018/2019 season

-Early in the season, with wins over the likes of Jimmy White, Li Hang and Mark Allen, Walden reached the quarter final of the Riga Masters but lost to the eventual champion Neil Robertson 4–2.
+Early in the season, with wins over the likes of Jimmy White, Li Hang and Mark Allen, Walden reached the quarter-final of the Riga Masters but lost to the eventual champion Neil Robertson 4–2.
 In December 2018, Walden suffered a shock first round exit in the UK Championship after losing 6–5 to Jak Jones.
 He failed to qualify for the World Snooker Championship after losing 10–9 to Eden Sharav in the qualifying round, despite leading 9–6.

 2019/2020 season

-Walden's best result of the season came in the English Open, he reached the quarter final after winning against players like Michael Holt and Thepchaiya Un-Nooh before dispatched by David Gilbert in the decider.
+Walden's best result of the season came in the English Open, he reached the quarter-final after winning against players like Michael Holt and Thepchaiya Un-Nooh before dispatched by David Gilbert in the decider.
 At the UK Championship, he was knocked out in the second round by Martin O'Donnell, losing 6–2.
 In July 2020, he was unable to qualify for the World Snooker Championship for the consecutive year after losing 10–5 to Matthew Stevens in the final qualifying round.

 2020/2021 season

 At the UK Championship, Walden reached the last 16 after knocking out Rod Lawler, Ashely Carty, and Mark Williams before losing to Judd Trump.
-His best result of the season came in the Scottish Open, in which he advanced to the quarter final after beating the likes of Tom Ford and Mark Allen before losing to the eventual champion Mark Selby.
+His best result of the season came in the Scottish Open, in which he advanced to the quarter-final after beating the likes of Tom Ford and Mark Allen before losing to the eventual champion Mark Selby.
 In April 2021, Walden qualified for the World Snooker Championship for the first time in 3 years after beating Peter Lines and Ryan Day in the qualifying rounds.
 He drew Anthony McGill in the first round.

+2022/2023 season

+Walden qualified for the Crucible, in the first round coming back from 9-6 down to lose the decider against eventual winner Luca Brecel, his first ever victory in the event after five previous visits.